Aquerr/JSON-TO-XML-Parser/README.md

 ## JSON2XML-Parser

+Version: 0.0.3

-JSON2XML-Parser is a program for parsing a .json file to .xml.
+JSON2XML-Parser is a program for parsing JSON files to XML without values.

-The program takes all values from JSON file and creates a XML file with tags and attributes (it does not generate values on propose).

-If you need a Json To Xml parser that instead of creating tag values creates tag attributes then this parser is for you.
+All objects from JSON file are translated to empty XML-tags with attributes.

+I couldn't find any parser that converts JSON objects to XML-tags with attributes (instead of tag values) so I simply made my own parser.

 ## Usage

+1. Run the .jar file once to generate two folders for input and output.
+2. Palce your .json files in input folder and run the .jar file.
+3. Your newly generated xml files should exist in output folder.

+## For Developers

+After cloning the repository.
+Open it in your IDE, refresh maven dependencies and run.
+No extra setup needed.

 ## License

+GNU GPL